osxmidi/LinVst/Tested-VST-Plugins/README.md

 **Waves plugins**.

-It is possible to install Waves Central v12 or Waves Central v13 and then install Waves plugins by installing https://github.com/PietJankbal/powershell-wrapper-for-wine and following their instructions, but it is not all smooth sailing.
+It maybe possible to install Waves Central v12 or Waves Central v13 and then install Waves plugins by installing, using winetricks

+winetricks powershell_core

+winetricks corefonts

 Wine Staging is needed (not just Wine).

-Ignore any warning messages and manipulate/move the Waves Central window into different positions to get past any black window update problems (if selecting a checkbox, move the window to force a window update or suspend the system to force a window update) and also maybe manipulate the mouse/improvise when selecting plugins to install.

 -------